raspberrypilearning/rpi-vnc-access/en/step_1.md

-As long as your Raspberry Pi is networked, either via WiFi or ethernet, you can operate it remotely from any existing networked computer.
+As long as your Raspberry Pi is networked, either via WiFi or Ethernet, you can operate it remotely from any existing networked computer.

 Virtual Network Computing (VNC) is a protocol that allows you to control one computer from another computer.
 The advantage of using VNC is that you gain access to the full desktop of the Raspberry Pi, meaning you can use graphical programs from the connected computer.